the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 ...
 ~~~~~~~

-We are going to start with the Item component where we just want to assert whether it renders all the expected properties based on its given props.
-In other words, based on the input (props), we are asserting the output (rendered HTML):
+Start with the Item component, where we assert whether it renders all expected properties based on its given props.
+Based on the input (props), we are asserting an output (rendered HTML):

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~